tonqa/ddd-soda-machine/README.md

 ### Hexagonal architecture

 The hexagonal architecture uses a domain model as its core and connects these via adapters to the environment.
 This is a fundamental change to the multiple layer architecture, in which all the layers had concerns on its own.
-In hexagonal architecture all the components like interfaces and UIs are isolated via adapters in the application layer, which can be connected via ports to the domain model.
+In hexagonal architecture all the interfaces and UIs are isolated via adapters, which can be connected via ports to the domain model.

 ![Hexagonal architecture is used for the application](hexagonal.png)